As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Yes, there is a lot of platinum dissolved in seawater but extracting it would be very time-consuming and expensive.
-There are an estimated 300,000 tonnes of platinum in all of the oceans of the world which is worth approximately $16 trillion.
+There is an estimated 300,000 tonnes of platinum in all of the oceans of the world which is worth approximately $16 trillion.
 But after processing this platinum you would be left with about a thousand times less platinum.

 Can you find gemstones on the beach?

 Yes, it’s a common occurrence to find ordinary rocks as well as semi-precious and precious gems on beaches.
 They can occur naturally in the area or be carried ashore by the tide.
 Examples of stones found on beaches include agates, amethysts, jaspers, serpentine, and olivine as well as basalt, granite, quartz, flint, schist, and other rocks.